Bekhorot: Tosefta

-In the Tosefta the treatise Bekorot has likewise the fourth place, and is divided into seven chapters.
-Chapter 1 corresponds to the first chapter of the Mishnah; chapter 2 to 2-3; chapter 3 to 4-5; chapter 4 to 6; chapter 5 to 7; chapter 6 to 8; chapter 7 to 9.
-The Tosefta differs greatly from the Mishnah in the enumeration of the blemishes and in their names.
-In addition to names of blemishes, the Tosefta expands on different scenarios in which a Kohen may find himself when determining the status of a first-born, for example when a creature gives birth to an animal resembling another species.
+In the Tosefta, Bekhorot is the fourth tractate, akin to the Mishnah but divided into seven chapters.
+Chapter 1 corresponds to the first Mishnah chapter; chapter 2 corresponds to Mishnah chapters 2–3; chapter 3 covers chapters 4–5; chapter 4 aligns with chapter 6; chapter 5 with chapter 7; chapter 6 with chapter 8; and chapter 7 with chapter 9.
+The Tosefta significantly differs from the Mishnah in how it lists blemishes and their names.
+Besides enumerating blemishes, it also explores various situations wherein a kohen might assess the status of a firstborn, such as when a creature gives birth to an animal that resembles another species.

 Talmud

-The Jerusalem Talmud does not contain a tractate Bekhorot.
-The Babylonian Talmud contains such a tractate, where it has the third place in the Seder.

-In addition to the common theme of purity, the Babylonian Talmud expands on the exemption of the first-born Levite, or Kohen.
-The child of a Levite mother, or Kohenim, regardless whether or not the father is a Levite or Israelite, is automatically exempt from the "toll".
-This exemption is due to the notion that first-born males are already born in the service of God thus redemption is not needed.
+The Jerusalem Talmud (Talmud Yerushalmi) does not contain a tractate Bekhorot, in contrast to the Babylonian Talmud, in which it is the third tractate in Seder Kodashim.
+In addition to the common theme of purity, the Babylonian Talmud expands on the exemption of the firstborn Levite, or kohen.
+The child of a Levite mother or of a kohen, regardless of whether or not the father is a Levite or a general Jew, is automatically exempt from the toll.
+This exemption reflects the view that firstborn males are already born in the service of God, so redemption is not needed.